-• General: The Streets Division Complex includes a 3,152 square foot office building, the "Red Barn", storage sheds, large parking lots for city-owned vehicles and maintenance.
-The Streets Division Complex operated during normal business hours except during harsh weather events when the sand trucks and plows are deployed.

-Building Envelope: The office building is a wood-frame structure with residentialstyle siding and a sloped, shingled roof.
+- General: The Streets Division Complex includes a 3,200 square foot office building, the "Red Barn", storage sheds, large parking lots for city-owned vehicles and maintenance.
+The Streets Division Complex operated during normal business hours except during harsh weather events when the sand trucks and plows are deployed. - Building Envelope: The office building is a wood-frame structure with residential-style siding and a sloped, shingled roof.
 The doors, windows, and siding appear to be in adequate condition.
-The Red Barn is a metal building with large bay doors that are typically open during operating hours.

-• Lighting Systems: The lighting throughout the facility is primarily standard-efficiency T8 fluorescent fixtures with solid state ballasts.
-These lamps are rated at 32 watts.
+The Red Barn is a metal building with large bay doors that are typically open during operating hours. - Lighting Systems: The lighting throughout the facility is primarily standard-efficiency T8 fluorescent fixtures with solid state ballasts.
+These lamps are rated at 32-watts.
 Fluorescent technology provides poor visibility compared to more modern lighting solutions and use significantly more energy to produce the same amount of light output.

-• HVAC Systems: The existing HVAC system for the office building is a residential style split system.

-• Energy Management Systems: The existing HVAC system is controlled by traditional stand-alone thermostats.
+A 12-watt LED will provide the same amount of light as a 32-watt fluorescent lamp, resulting in an energy savings of over 60%. - HVAC Systems: The existing HVAC system for the office building is a residential style split system. - Energy Management Systems: The existing HVAC system is controlled by traditional stand-alone thermostats. - Operating Hours: 7 am to 4:30 pm Monday through Friday